easypanel-io/website/docs/05-templates/umami/index.md

 ## Benefits

-- Privacy-focused: Umami does not collect any personal information, does not use cookies, does not track users across websites, and is GDPR compliant.
+- Privacy-focused analytics: Umami respects the privacy of your users by not collecting any personal information, using cookies, or tracking users across websites.
+It is GDPR compliant and does not require a cookie notice.
-- Own your data: All data collected by Umami is anonymized, making it impossible to identify any individual user.
-Your data is securely in your hands.
+- Data ownership: With Umami, you own your website analytics data.
+All data collected is anonymized, making it impossible to identify individual users.
+Rest assured knowing that your data is securely in your hands.
-- Simple analytics: Umami collects only the metrics you care about and presents them on a single page, making it easy to use and understand.
+- Simple and easy to use: Umami provides simple and easy-to-understand analytics without the need for complicated reports.
+It collects only the metrics you care about and presents them on a single page.
-- Open source: Umami is an open source project that is fully transparent, battle-tested, and community supported.

 ## Features

-- Privacy-focused alternative to Google Analytics: Umami is designed to respect the privacy of your users by not collecting any personal information, not using cookies, not tracking users across websites, and being GDPR compliant.
+- Privacy-focused alternative to Google Analytics: Umami is an open-source, privacy-focused alternative to Google Analytics.
+It allows you to gather the data you need while respecting the privacy of your users.
-- Anonymized data collection: Umami anonymizes all collected data, making it impossible to identify any individual user.
-- Easy to use and understand: Umami collects only the metrics you care about and presents them on a single page, making it simple to use and understand.
-- Open source development: Umami is an open source project that is fully transparent, battle-tested, and community supported.
+- Open source and transparent: Umami is an open-source project, fully transparent, battle-tested, and community-supported.
+Place your confidence in a product that is dedicated to open source development.

 ## Links